 In some cases, the cosmetic choice of wearing “gauges” can result in significant stretching of your earlobes that can be unsightly when your aesthetic choices change with time.
 We commonly see:

 Thankfully, Dr. Stark can repair earlobe damage with a rapid outpatient procedure.
 The method used depends on the type of damage and desired results, but typically includes reshaping and stitching the lobe back in place, trimming off any excess tissue as needed.
 Earlobes usually take about six weeks to heal, after which you will be able to re-pierce your ear and continue to wear earrings if you choose to.
 Repairing damaged earlobes can increase your self-confidence and give you back the stylish flair that comes with gorgeously accessorized ears.

-Your ears will remain bandaged for about seven days after ear surgery in Philadelphia.
+Your ears will remain bandaged for about seven days after ear surgery.
 While you recover, it is recommended that you sleep on your back and avoid putting any pressure on your ears.
 You can expect to resume normal activities after about two weeks.

-To learn more about otoplasty in Philadelphia, the next step is a private consultation with Dr. Stark.
+To learn more about otoplasty, the next step is a private consultation with Dr. Stark.
 Please call our office to schedule an appointment.